What is positive thinking?

 What are irrational thoughts and mistakes in thinking?

 Irrational thoughts and mistakes in thinking are thoughts that are baseless and lead to feelings of negativity and disability.
 Thinking this way does not help in the long run.
 Nevertheless, they are very common.
-These include:

 - All-or-nothing thinking